 Medications are sent via Royal Mail and orders dispatched before noon on Monday to Friday should arrive within 48 hours from the time the order is dispatched by a Pharmacy Partner.
 We cannot guarantee the exact time and day of arrival – please allow for up to three working days for a medication order to arrive.

 These Terms are governed by the laws of England and Wales and any dispute, question or remedy shall be determined exclusively by the courts of England and Wales.
 These Terms are only available in the English language.
 If any part of these Terms is disallowed or found to be ineffective by any court or regulator, the other provisions shall continue to apply.

 How can I contact you?

-You may have heard of the ‘Data Protection Act’, which sets out the laws about how we treat your information.
-There is also another set of guidelines called the ‘Caldicott principles’, specifically designed to ensure that UK patient data remains confidential.
+You may have heard of the EU General Data Protection Regulation (“GDPR”), which sets out some of the most important rules about how we treat your information.
+There is also another set of guidelines called the Caldicott principles, specifically designed to ensure that UK patient data remains confidential.
 We have developed our systems and processes to ensure that we meet or exceed the standards set out in both documents.
 Echo is listed as 'Metabolic Healthcare Ltd' on the NHS Digital Caldicott Guardian register (ODS: 8JP79).
 For more information about who Echo is in relation to Metabolic Healthcare Ltd. - see the next section.

 Who controls your information?